BA board to demand independent inquiry into IT outage: BBC

 BA suffered a public relations disaster over the holiday weekend when it had to cancel hundreds of flights from London's Heathrow and Gatwick airports.

-It blamed the incident on a power failure at a data center near Heathrow and subsequent power surge which knocked out its computer system, disrupting flight operations, call centers and its website.
+It blamed the incident on a power failure at a data centre near Heathrow and subsequent power surge which knocked out its computer system, disrupting flight operations, call centres and its website.

 But experts have questioned how a power surge in one location could knock out both a main IT system and a back-up reserve.